 sed -i 's_alias rm_#alias rm_' ~/.bashrc

-But if you want to remove trashy entirely from your system then simply remove them, as they are independent scripts:
+But if you want to remove trashy entirely from your system then simply remove it, as it is a self-contained script:

-Can I Integrate trashy With KDE or GNOME?
+Can I Integrate trashy With KDE or XFCE?

 I Love This But I Want More